dicai/blog/_posts/2018-08-31-conjugate-gradient-linear-systems.md

 Running the conjugate gradient, the algorithm terminates in 5 steps.
 We examine the error in the residual by computing the sum of the absolute residual components.
+Note that this is not the error in the solution but rather the error in the system.
 We see that the error drops sharply at 4 iterations, and then again in the 5th iteration.

 <div align="center">